Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Volume for Janus AdS

-In the presence of a defect, the procedure is the same, except that the conditions determined from the FG form of the metric get modified to \beq \delta=\frac{z}{A(y)} \, , \qquad z_{\rm min} = \delta \, \underset{y \in \mathbb{R}}{\mathrm{min}} \, [A(y)] \, . \eeq At the end of the procedure, we will perform a Laurent expansion of the result in powers of $\delta/z.$ We apply this technique for all the computations in the main text. \\ \\ \textbf{Double cutoff regularization.} The previous techniques regularized all the integrations with the choice of a single UV cutoff inspired by the FG expansion.
-On the other hand, we can consider the two directions $(y,z)$ separately and a cutoff along each of them.
-This method is based on the observation that, after the subtraction of the vacuum geometry, we should obtain a holographic quantity intrinsic to the defect: for this reason, a natural cutoff can be imposed on the $\mathrm{AdS}_d$ slicing at $z= \delta,$ instead of selecting the asymptotic radial direction in the $\mathrm{AdS}_{d+1}$ bulk geometry.
+\item \textbf{Double cutoff regularization.} The previous technique regularizes all the integrals with the choice of a single UV cutoff inspired by the FG expansion.
+On the other hand, we can consider two different cutoffs for the each of the directions $(y,z)$.
+This method \cite{Gutperle:2016gfe} is based on the observation that, after the subtraction of the vacuum geometry, we should obtain a holographic quantity intrinsic to the defect: for this reason, a natural cutoff can be imposed on the $\mathrm{AdS}_d$ slicing at $z= \delta,$ instead of selecting the asymptotic radial direction in the $\mathrm{AdS}_{d+1}$ bulk geometry.
 This choice by itself is not sufficient to regularize the full integral \eqref{eq:general_prescription_volume}, since the metric factor $A(y)$ is still singular at infinity: for this reason we also determine a maximum value of $y$ where the integration ends by requiring \beq A(y) = \frac{1}{\varepsilon} \, . \eeq Notice that while the $\delta$ cutoff has physical relevance as it regularizes the intrinsic contribution from the defect, the $\varepsilon$ cutoff is a mathematical artifact introduced at intermediate steps, and the result should therefore be $\varepsilon$-independent.
 As a consequence of this, we are allowed to remove the $\varepsilon$ cutoff at the end of the computation.
-We elaborate on this procedure in Appendix \ref{app-Janus_AdS3_double_cutoff}.
+We apply this procedure in section \ref{app-Janus_AdS3_double_cutoff}. \end{itemize}